gatewayprogrammingschool/Rust-For-CSharp-Developers/content/part1.md

 [] - None
 ```

-Now we don't have to worry about `null` values causing error, or attempting to reference a null pointer.
+Now we don't have to worry about `null` values causing errors, or attempting to reference a null pointer.
 It's impossible.
 Notice there's no value type on `None` just for this reason.
 We'll talk more about `Option<T>` when we discussion program flow control.

 ### Iterators

 In .NET, all collections implement `IEnumerable`, even arrays.  `IEnumerable` is the basis for all iterating of collections via `foreach` and Linq.
-Rust doesn't have a direct analogous concept as `IEnumerable`, but there is something similar with `Iterator`.
-Let's look at an `Iterator` in action.
+Rust does have a direct analogous concept to `IEnumerable`, it is the `IntoIterator` trait.
+Let's look at `IntoIterator` in action.

 ```rust
 let values = vec![1, 2, 3, 4, 5];